Better Public Transport

 Our ‘Interchange’ project demonstrated that much work could be done to improve connections for those arriving by bike at Scotland’s bus and rail stations and ferry terminals.
 But similar improvements are also required for those arriving on foot at transport hubs, for journeys between public transport hubs, and with other services (e.g. car sharing schemes).

 Make the Train Faster than the Car Between Scotland’s Seven Cities

-The main rail link between Edinburgh and Glasgow is getting a long-awaited overhaul.
+The main rail link between Edinburgh and Glasgow has been given a long-needed overhaul, with electrification, faster journey times and new trains.
 However, the rail routes to the Central Belt from Inverness and Aberdeen, as well as the route between those cities, remain stuck with unmodernised, out-of-date infrastructure.
 We want to see journey times for rail travel between Scotland’s cities made competitive with road journey times; to achieve this, we need to see a detailed programme for the electrification and dualling of the rail routes from the Central Belt to Aberdeen and Inverness, and between those cities.